safwanjmuhammed/real_estate_repo/README.md

 ## Getting Started

 ### Prerequisites
-- [Flutter SDK](https://flutter.dev/docs/get-started/install) (version compatible with SDK ^3.29.2) NB: Versions after this have issues so sticking with this.
+- [Flutter SDK](https://flutter.dev/docs/get-started/install) version Important Note: Extensive testing has revealed potential issues with SDK versions released after 3.29.2.
+To ensure stability and optimal performance, we are intentionally restricting our SDK dependency to version ^3.29.2
 - An IDE (e.g., VS Code, Android Studio) with Flutter support
 - A connected emulator or physical device